 - In Paraguay, representatives of the three largest national political parties stated that the 2018 general elections will provide an opportunity to address reforms to increase women’s political participation.

 In Paraguay and Mongolia, Level Up offers inter-party dialogue especially targeted at the parties’ leadership, as well as women and youth leaders (the “supply side” of reform), to build consensus on the legal and policy frameworks affecting political party financing to ensure a level playing field for women and youth.
 Meanwhile, in Mongolia and Moldova these dialogue opportunities focus on protecting public policy from the undue influence of money in politics.
 In Moldova, the dialogue involves political parties with parliamentary representation, that qualified for the second round during the last presidential elections, and that receive state funding and declare their income.
 In Mongolia, the dialogue centres on political parties with parliamentary representation or those that qualified to the presidential elections run-off over the last five years.
 In Paraguay, the dialogue engages registered political parties with parliamentary representation over last five years.

 The project furthermore combines this inter-party dialogue approach with multi-stakeholder consultations involving oversight agencies, watchdog CSOs, media representatives, donors and experts (the “demand side” of reform), to building an informed public discussion, raising public awareness and increasing accountability on these matters.

-Finally, the project offers all these actors capacity development on dialogue and compliance, technical assistance and sensitization, including through an online system (the Best Political Finance Regulation Test) that provides analysis and informed opinions about regulatory options.
+Finally, the project offers all these actors capacity development on dialogue and compliance, technical assistance and sensitization, including through the online, mulit-language Political Finance Design Tool that provides comparative data and informed opinions about regulatory options.